CRVCP/Calculator/README.md

-A very simple calculator for a class project.
+A simple calculator for a class project.